 - Executive dashboards with company-wide KPIs

 The first thing to keep in mind if you intend to use Geckoboard with Screenly is that you should use a Raspberry Pi 3 Model B+.
 Although the dashboards will still load on the older generation Raspberry Pis, the load time will be significantly shorter with the Raspberry Pi 3 Model B+.
 The improved processing power of the latest generation Raspberry Pi will thereby significantly improve your dashboard experience.
 You can read more on Screenly’s support for the Raspberry Pi 3 Model B+ on our announcement blog post.

 To add your Geckoboard dashboards as assets in Screenly, you need to generate a secret URL link.
 Take a look at this support topic on the Geckoboard Help Center with more information on how to create a secret URL link.
 This link allows you to share your Geckoboard data to a digital display and simultaneously keep your data secure from hackers and competitors.
 Once you generate the secret URL link, all you need to do is add the link as an asset in Screenly and schedule the asset to play.

 Tips for using Geckoboard

 - For best result with Geckoboard, set the Dashboard Width to the 7 col (1670px) setting.
 This setting helps provide the best rendering of your dashboard on Screenly-powered digital signs.

 Ready to give Screenly a shot?
 Sign up for Screenly Pro.

 More use cases

-Interested in learning more about other use cases?
+Are you interested in learning more about other use cases for digital signage?
 Check out our use cases page.